Bruce Roth

 Bruce D. Roth is an American organic and medicinal chemist who trained at Saint Joseph's College, Iowa State University and the University of Rochester, and, at the age of 32, discovered atorvastatin, the statin-class drug sold as Lipitor that would become the largest-selling drug in pharmaceutical history (as of 2003).
 His honours include being named a 2008 Hero of Chemistry by the American Chemical Society, and being chosen as the Perkin Medal awardee, the highest honour given in the U.S. chemical industry, by the Society of Chemical Industry, American section in 2013.

 Early life and education

+Bruce D. Roth was born in June 1954 in Philadelphia, Pennsylvania.
+He began his academic career in 1972, attending Saint Joseph's College in Philadelphia, where he earned a Bachelor of Science degree in chemistry in 1976.

 Roth received his undergraduate degree in chemistry from Saint Joseph's College, Philadelphia, in 1976.
 He then went to Iowa State University as a doctoral student under George Kraus, receiving his Ph.D. in organic chemistry in 1981.
 He then spent a year as a Postdoctoral Fellow with A.S.
 Kende at the University of Rochester.